DokFaust/dokfaust.github.io/_posts/2018-06-04-gsoc-week-3-report.md

 ## Perf

-As Perf by itself is not implemented in LLVM, the [D44892](https://reviews.llvm.org/D44892) has been very helpful.
+As Perf by itself is not implemented in LLVM, the [D44892](https://reviews.llvm.org/D44892) LLVM review has been very helpful.
 At the beginning I had the problem of understanding how to implement RegisterJITEventListener for the JuliaOJIT object, but my mentors where very helpful in this.